Farama-Foundation/ViZDoom/scenarios/README.md

 Map is a series of rooms with interconnection and 1 corridor with a dead end.
 Each room has a different color.
 There is a green vest in one of the rooms (the same room every time).
-Player is spawned in randomly choosen room facing a random direction.
+Player is spawned in randomly chosen room facing a random direction.
 Episode ends when vest is reached or on timeout/

 __REWARDS:__